International Offer Holder Hub

 You can apply for your accommodation as soon as you have accepted your offer.
 Accommodation is not guaranteed, but offered on a first-come, first-served basis.
 Find more details about the different accommodation options.

-4) Recieve your CAS and prepare to apply for your visa
+4) Receive your CAS and prepare to apply for your visa

 Speak to our students

 Want to find out what it’s really like studying at the University of Salford?
 Speak to our students!
 Send a message to one of our ambassadors – they are happy to chat and answer questions about student life.
-Please don't ask them about the status of your admission as they won't be able to help with this.
+Please don't ask them about the status of your admission, or your CAS/Visa as they won't be able to help with this.

 Life at Salford